vedidev/android-profile/README.md

 ## Rewards feature

 One of the big benefits of using Soomla's profile module for social networks interactions is that you can easily tie it in with the game's virtual economy.
-This is done by the ability to sepcify a `Reward` (perhapds more specifically, a `VirtualItemRewrad`) to most social actions defined in `SoomlaProfile`.
+This is done by the ability to sepcify a `Reward` (perhaps more specifically, a `VirtualItemRewrad`) to most social actions defined in `SoomlaProfile`.

 For example, to reward a user with a "sword" virtual item upon login to Facebook: